Ecofascism: Austria

-The Greens of Austria (DGÖ) had been founded in 1982 by the former NDP official Alfred Bayer to use the popularity of the green movement at the time for the purposes of the NDP.
-The party managed to win a number of municipal seats in the mid-1980s but in 1988 the Constitutional Court banned the party on grounds of Neo-Nazism alongside a parallel ban on the NDP.
+By the 1980s neo-Nazis and far-right individuals had managed to take on leading positions in the United Greens of Austria and the Nature Conservation Association of Austria, many also being members of the far-right World Union for Protection of Life.
+The Greens of Austria (DGÖ) was founded in 1982 by the former National Democratic Party (NDP) official Alfred Bayer to use the popularity of the green movement at the time for the purposes of the NDP.
+The party managed to win a number of municipal seats in the mid-1980s but in 1988 the Constitutional Court banned the party on grounds of neo-Nazism alongside a parallel ban on the NDP.

 Denmark

 The National Socialist Movement of Denmark took part in the 1988 elections in Denmark with the campaign "A Green Denmark for White People", focusing on environmental issues.
 The party's magazine Fædrelandet championed organic farming and condemned synthetic fertilizers, pharmaceuticals, hormones, pesticides, and genetic modification.
 A paper by Claus Bundgård Christensen of the University of Roskilde states "there is no doubt that Ecofascist ideological values play a prominent role amongst contemporary Danish National Socialists."
 Nordic Resistance Movement that is active in Denmark supports green causes and frequently refers to the Danish Nazi leader Povl Riis-Knudsen who promoted ecofascism and Savitri Devi's works.